bokeh/bokeh/docs/bokeh/source/docs/user_guide.rst

     Learn how to customize the appearance of your plots.

 :ref:`ug_topics`
-    Learn about Bokeh's more specialized functionalities
+    Learn about Bokeh's more specialized functionalities.

 :ref:`ug_interaction`
     Learn how to make your plots more interactive and with features such as plot tools, widgets, and callbacks.

 :ref:`ug_output`
-    Learn how to save and display Bokeh plots in different contexts.
+    Learn how to export, embed, and display Bokeh plots in different contexts.

 :ref:`ug_server`
     Learn how to use the Bokeh Server to build and publish complex data